Getting Started with the macOS Vulkan SDK

 Set up the runtime environment manually

-Note that on macOS, shell environment variables are not seen by GUI applications launched from the Apple launch services (such as double-clicking an apps icon).
-In addition, the DYLD_LIBRARY_PATH
+by GUI applications launched from the Apple launch services (such as

-bundle and not disable SIP.
+application's .app bundle and not disable SIP.

-If you are developing on the command line and wish to launch applications primarily from the command line, you can set up the environment using the Terminal
+If you are developing on the command line and wish to launch

 Set a convenience variable to point to the SDK: